 The restrictions in place are compulsory as issued under lawful direction of the Chief Health Officer of Victoria, where a State of Emergency remains in place until 16 December 2021.

-As of 11:59pm Thursday 21 October 2021, the following measures will be applied across Regional Victoria and Metropolitan Melbourne.
+As of 11.59pm Thursday 18 November 2021, the following measures will be applied throughout Victoria.
 These will be in place until otherwise advised, and except where particular LGAs might be placed under different restrictions for limited periods of time.

 Under no circumstances should anyone awaiting a COVID-19 test verification, including Clergy (even without presenting symptoms) attend a church or parish setting until a diagnosis is confirmed.
 Additionally, under no circumstances should anyone attend who is closely connected to people who are awaiting test results or who have tested positive.

 We welcome the opening up of our places of worship and opportunities for gathering but remain mindful and respectful that many in our community remain feeling cautious and anxious, and that density quotients will prevent our full communities gathering as they would wish.